Community of Learners

 A note on Plagiarism

-Plagiarism is a serious offense that can result in expulsion.
+Plagiarism is a serious offence that can result in expulsion.
 Please ensure that you understand what qualifies as plagiarism before you hand in your paper.
 Never use another author’s ideas or phrasing without indicating a source, and use quotation marks when quoting.
 Please refer to the following website for UBC Guide to Academic Integrity.
 We will be using Turnitin for most written assignments in this course.

 A note on Late Penalties